ahstat/ahstat.github.io/_posts/2016-12-11-Langton-Voronoi.md

 Some questions arise from this example: Can we get a number of steps lower than 48 for this rule?
 Can we get a bounded trajectory for all rules?

-**Note**
+**Front cover images**

-Introductive set of pictures is a bounded trajectory describing a ring, computed with rule SP and plotted at steps 1, 10, 20, ..., 90, 100, 200, ..., 500.
+Front set of pictures shows a bounded trajectory describing a ring, computed with rule SP and plotted at steps 1, 10, 20, ..., 90, 100, 200, ..., 500.

 **References**
 - I discovered Langton's ant from <a href="https://www.youtube.com/watch?v=qZRYGxF6D3w" target="_blank">this nice video of David Louapre (in French)</a>